oulib-swc/ouswc_workshop_helps/README.md

 * git_editors.txt
     * A list of 3rd party editors and how to install them for use by Git

+##### Promotional text for workshops
+* event_descripton.md Text for library event calendering and EventBright discription of who a workshop is targeting.
+Right now this is primarily for "new or beginner" learners.

 ##### Admin files
 * eventbrite_preworkshop_message.txt
     * Text for sending out via Eventbrite a reminder of the upcoming workshops and to have installed the appropriate software packages